LucaMawyin/slop-watch/README.md

 It must not use information from games that have not happened yet.

 This is particularly important when training and testing the model.
 A model that accidentally sees future information can appear extremely accurate while being useless in practice.

-### Current Status

-Replace your current checklist with:

 ## Current Status